berzerk0/GitPage/CTF-Writeups/Derpnstink-Vulnhub.md

 The VM is designed to grab an IP from DHCP, and you'll need find out what that is. <br>

-Once that is out of the way, hit it with a heavy-duty `nmap` scan for expediency's sake.
+Hit it with a heavy-duty `nmap` scan for expediency's sake.

 `nmap -p- -A 192.168.56.101 -oA nmap_AFullTCP`